cetic/fadi/doc/USERMANAGEMENT.md

 #### Add the user manually

-You can add a user manually through phpLDAPadmin, after connecting go to `⭐️Create new entry here` :
+You can add a user manually through phpLDAPadmin, after connecting go to `Create new entry here` :

 <img src="images/installation/Create_new.gif" alt="Create user"/>

 You can for example create a user in the default admin group `cn=admin,dc=ldap,dc=cetic,dc=be`, or create a new group in which you can create new users.

-In this example we are going to create a simple user under the default admin user (which is also a group).
+In this example, we are going to create a simple user under the default admin user (which is also a group).

 When you click on  `⭐️Create new entry here`, a new window called `Select a template for the creation process` will show up with all the different entries you can create: